-Advanced UI, Authentication, Database, File Storage
+Advanced UI, File Storage

-The goal of this assignment is to learn how to build more complex user interfaces and to use Google's Firebase system to authenticate users, and store use data in a backend server without having to manually manage any servers.
-The first sections of this document give you the specification of the how the software should behave.
-The later sections guide you through the learning and use of Firebase.
+The goal of this assignment is to learn how to build more complex user interfaces.
+The first section of this document gives you the specification of how the software should behave.
 Please note this assignment is a significant amount of work and we strongly suggest that you begin working on it as soon as possible.